markcorrea/tdd-arabic-to-english/README.md

 ## How does it work?

 This project uses basically Javascript to convert a numeral (123) to its written form (one hundred and twenty-three).
 It is done using the command line in a simple command.
 Important to remember that the project doesn't process numbers higher than 999 billion (999.999.999.999), as it would be much extense.
+If needed, it can be easily implemented.

 To use it, go to the root folder via terminal and type the command: